 Minnesotans can be proud of what the legislature accomplished in the 2013 and 2014 legislatives sessions.
 From raising the minimum wage (indexed for inflation) to marriage equality, we accomplished more than in any other two years in my memory.

-We made real progress for working Minnesotans and middle class families: we paid back the money borrowed from our schools; we invested more in education including free all-day kindergarten for every child; we froze tuition at all public Minnesota colleges and universities; we leveled the playing field for women in the workplace; we provided real property tax relief for middle-class Minnesotans; and we produced an honest budget that got rid of gimmicks.
-Check out “The Issues” for more of our accomplishments.
+We made real progress for working Minnesotans and middle class families: we paid back the money borrowed from our schools; we invested more in education including free all-day kindergarten for every child; we froze tuition at all public Minnesota colleges and universities; and we produced an honest budget that got rid of gimmicks.
+“The Issues” section explains more.

-Please call or email if you have questions or concerns.
+Please call or email with questions or concerns.